DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Results

 \subsection{Comparison of Multi-Cue Fusion Architectures}

 To comprehensively assess the performance of models with input features from multiple cues (fundus and vessel distributions), we implement a multi-cue fusion version for the baseline models, UNet, U2 Net and TransUNet.
 We utilize two identical encoders, each with an input of a fundus image and a vessel map.
 The features are extracted independently and concatenated at the bottleneck for decoding (similar to \cite{sobh2018end, prakash2021multi}).
 These modified baseline models are referred to as UNet-MF, U2 Net-MF and TransUNet-MF.
-The results in Table~\ref{table-path} show that architectures using multi-cue features outperform typical networks with fundus-only input.
-This is particularly evident in the more challenging \texttt{PALM} dataset, where the improvement is more pronounced.
+The results in Fig.~\ref{Fig-Mean} show that architectures using multi-cue features outperform typical networks with fundus-only input.
+This is evident in the challenging datasets, \texttt{PALM} and \texttt{Tisu}, where the improvement is pronounced.
 Moreover, the \texttt{Tisu} dataset is more complex than \texttt{PALM}, with more images (4103 \textit{vs.} 400) and a wider range of disease types and severity.
 Therefore, the results on \texttt{PALM} and \texttt{Tisu} demonstrate the potential of architectures that can effectively handle complex datasets.

-Figure~\ref{Fig-Mean} shows a comparison of the described architectures (mean error against FLOPs) on \texttt{PLAM} (red markers) and \texttt{Tisu} (blue markers).
+Fig.~\ref{Fig-Mean} shows a comparison of the described architectures (mean error against FLOPs) on \texttt{PLAM} (red markers) and \texttt{Tisu} (blue markers).
 Below each marker, we provide the corresponding mean error, and dashed lines connect each standard baseline model with its multi-cue fusion architecture (MF).
 The multi-cue fusion versions (UNet-MF, U2 Net-MF, and TransUNet-MF) outperform their standard versions at a considerably higher computational cost due to the additional encoder.
-In Fig.~\ref{Fig-Mean}, we can see that the performance comparison (MF versions \textit{vs.} baseline models) is more apparent on \texttt{PLAM} since the dataset size of \texttt{PLAM} is much smaller than \texttt{Tisu} (400 \textit{vs.} 4103).
-For all multi-cue fusion architectures, our proposed Bilateral-Fuser achieves the best results with the smallest errors on both \texttt{PLAM} (48.72 pixels) and \texttt{Tisu} (36.46 pixels).
-Moreover, it requires only 62.11G FLOPs, which is four times less than Bilateral-ViT (249.89G).
-Compared to the model with comparable FLOPs (Bilateral-ViT/Lit, 83.05G), Bilateral-Fuser shows significant advantages of 13.75 and 3.92 on \texttt{PLAM} and \texttt{Tisu}, respectively.
+For all multi-cue fusion architectures, the proposed DSFN achieves the best results with the smallest errors on both \texttt{PLAM} (48.72 pixels) and \texttt{Tisu} (36.46 pixels).
+Furthermore, it demands only 62.11G FLOPs, which is four times less than the FLOPs required by the next best-performing approach, Bilateral-ViT (249.89G).
+Compared to the model with comparable FLOPs (Bilateral-ViT/Lit, 83.05G), DSFN shows significant advantages of 13.75 and 3.92 on \texttt{PLAM} and \texttt{Tisu}, respectively.